aloula/js_redis_cache/README.md

 6 - Open your browser and point to: <http://localhost:8080>

 7 - Type any number and press 'Submit'.
-If you repeat the same numer within the cache expire time, it will use the Redis and the response time will be way faster.
+If you repeat the number within the cache expire time, it will use the Redis and the response time will be way faster.
 ```
 API Request took 75 ms
 API Request took 11 ms